dani-finch/Practice-Repository/README.md

-# Practice repository to practice Git, GitHu, Jenkins and Python.
+# Practice repository to practice Git, GitHub, Jenkins and Python.